 Mr. HATCH.
-Mr. President, I am delighted at the recent passage of S. 505, the Sonny Bonc Copyright Term Extension Act.
+Mr. President, I am delighted at the recent passage of S. 505, the Sonny Bono Copyright Term Extension Act.
 The main purpose of the bill is to ensure adequate copyright protection for American works abroad by extending the U.S. term of copyright protection for an additional 20 years.
 The late Sonny Bono was an avid supporter of the bill, and he fully appreciated what its passage would mean to the American economy.
+It is mean to the American economy.
 It is therefore an appropriate memorial to this fine American.

-20 years ago, Mr. President, Congress fundamentally altered the way in which the U.S. calculates its term of copyright protection by abandoning a fixed-year term of protection and adopting a basic term of protection based on the life of the author.
-In adopting the life-plus-50 term.
-Congress cited three primary justifications for the change: (1) the need to conform the U.S. copyright term with the prevailing worldwide standard; (2) the insufficiency of the U.S. copyright term to provide a fair economic return for authors and their dependents; and, (3) the failure of the U.S. copyright term to keep pace with the substantially increased commercial life of copyrighted works resulting from the rapid growth in communications media.
+20 years ago, Mr. President, Congress fundamentally altered the way in which the U.S. calculates its term of which the U.S. calculates its term of copyright protection by abandoning a fixed-year term of protection and adopting a basic term of protection and adopting the life of the author.
+In adopting the life-plus-50 term, Congress cited three primary justifications for the change: (1) the need to conform the U.S. copyright term with the prevailing worldwide standard; (2) the insufficiency of the U.S. copyright term to provide a fair economic return for authors and their dependents; and, (3) the provine a fair economic return for au-thors and their dependents; and, (3) the failure of the U.S. copyright term to keep pace with the substantially in-creased commercial life of copyrighted works resulting from the rapid growth In communications media.

-Developments over the past 20 years have led to a widespread reconsideration of the adequacy of the life-plus-50-year term based on these same reasons.
+normalizations media.
+Developments over the past 20 years have led to a widespread reconsideration of the adequacy of the life-plus-fly-year term based on these same reasons.
 Among the main developments is the effect of demographic trends, such as increasing longevity and the trend toward rearing children later in life, on the effectiveness of the life-plus-50 term to provide adequate protection for American creators and their heirs.
-In addition, unprecedented growth in technology over the last 20 years, including the advent of digital media and the development of the national Information Infrastructure and the Internet, have dramatically enhanced the marketable lives of creative works.
-Most importantly, though, is the grow-ing international movement towards the adoption the longer term of lifeplus-70.
+In addition, unprecedented growth in technology over the last 20 years, including the advent of digital media and the development of the national Inforthe development of the national Infor-mation Infrastructure and the Inter-net, have dramatically enhanced the marketable lives of creative works. marketable lives of creative works.

+Most importantly, though, is the growing international movement towards the adoption the longer term of lifeplus-70.